Fair price tags on every website

 Concession

-If you’re a charity, a green company, a community group, a social enterprise, or any other organisation doing something for the greater good – I’m talking to you.
+If you’re a charity, a non-profit, a green company, a community group, a social enterprise, or any other organisation doing something for the greater good – I’m talking to you.
 Get in touch, this could be the start of something beautiful.

 The full whack